danibcorr/unie-deep-learning/docs/course/topic_01_initial_concepts/section_03_python_libraries_oop.md

-# Python Libraries and Software Design
+# Libraries and Software Design

 The development of libraries in Python is based on design principles that seek to maximize clarity, reusability, and long-term code maintenance.
 In this context,